Hostile Takeover

 V descended faster.

 Where the suburb had sprawled, the inner city clustered tight.
 Every building was a wall imprisoning those around it.
 Windows shone throughout the night, beacons to nothing.
-Years into their scavenging, the distant cityscape looked darker than she remembered (V remembered each night), but somehow a few backup generators eternally burned.
+Years into their scavenging, the distant cityscape looked darker than she remembered (V remembered every night), but somehow a few backup generators burned eternally.
 Oil, nuclear, geothermal?
-V could find out, if she blew one of them up, but that’d be for satisfaction.
+V could find out, if she blew one of them up, but that’d be for mere satisfaction.

-Gridlines traced the perimeters of every block – the streetlights click on the same schedule they had for years.
+Gridlines traced the perimeters of every block — the streetlights seemed to click on the same schedule they had for years.
 Of course, V had never seen the streets in sunlight.
-Maybe they never went off.
+Maybe they never actually went off.
 Didn’t matter.

 Not every building in the inner city towered as high as the skyscrapers.
 A few squatted in between, shrubs to the tallest oaks, and some lacked buildings entirely: plenty of big flat parking lots broke up the space.
 Their destination lay between a multitiered parking lot and a hotel tower without signage.